TotaruSeika-pr/Creator/README.md

 ###### *I apologize in advance for any possible incorrect translation.
 I ask you to interpret the text as accurately and clearly as possible.*

-**Creator** - is a utility that allows you to check hard drives for writing and deleting data.
+**Creator** - Creator is a spammer program that creates a large number of files.
+It can be useful for checking long-term storage media for writing, storing, deleting data, as well as checking the security of the OS for spam attacks.

 The program receives keys, which we will now analyze